-During the winter of 1972-73 many of the Eucalyptus froze and, assumed dead, those on UC land were logged.
-Redwoods were subsequently planted throughout the upper reaches of the Canyon but were soon in competition with the fast recovering Eucalyptus.
-Now this part of the Canyon is thick with second growth Eucalyptus and an understory of mostly native bay trees.
+During the winter of 1972-73 many of the Eucalyptus froze.
+When assumed dead, trees on UC land were logged by the landowners.
+Redwoods were then planted in the upper Canyon, with the help of the Rotary Club, but were soon in competition with the fast recovering Eucalyptus.
+This part of the Canyon is now thick with second growth Eucalyptus and an understory of mostly native bay trees.
 The combination of these unmaintained Eucalyptus groves with their impenetrable understory represents a worst possible case of ladder fuels that could allow a ground ignition to become a crown fire.

 THOROUGHFARES AND TRAILS: In 1858, the transcontinental telegraph cable between the west and east coasts was strung through Claremont Canyon.
 Not long after, a road was built along the telegraph line.
 What is now Claremont Ave running from Berkeley along the canyon bottom and over into Contra Costa County, became the primary route for east-west horse and wagon travel in the central East Bay hills.
 In 1860 -61, the Pony Express brought news from the east coast through Orinda, up Fish Ranch Road and down Claremont Canyon on its way to San Francisco by ferry.
 From the late 1800's into the early 1900's, commercial development in the Canyon included a hotel and saloon rest stop.